jorisvandenbossche/course-python-data/notebooks/pandas_07_reshaping_data.md

 **EXERCISE**:

 The actual data (consumption numbers) is spread over multiple columns: one column per month.
-Let's make a tidy version of this dataset with a single "consumption" column, and an additional "time" column.
+Make a tidy version of this dataset with a single "consumption" column, and an additional "time" column.

+Make sure to keep the "Hoofdgemeente", "Energie" and "SLP"  columns in the data set.
 The "SLP" column contains additional categories about the type of elektricity or gas consumption (eg household vs non-household consumption).

-* Use the `pd.melt()` to create a long or tidy version of the dataset, and call the result `df_tidy`.
+Use `pd.melt()` to create a long or tidy version of the dataset, and call the result `df_tidy`.

 <details><summary>Hints</summary>

 - If there are columns in the original dataset that you want to keep (with repeated values), pass those names to the `id_vars` keyword of `pd.melt()`.
-- You can use the `var_name` and `value_name` keywords to directly specify the column names to use for the variable and value columns.
+- You can use the `var_name` and `value_name` keywords to directly specify the column names to use for the new variable and value columns.

 </details>
 </div>